 -

-Rocky Point is approximately 210 miles away from Phoenix, Arizona, which translates to about a four-hour drive.
+Rocky Point is approximately 220 miles from Phoenix, Arizona, which translates to about a four-hour drive.
 This makes it a convenient and accessible weekend getaway spot for Arizonians and other nearby states.

 -

 Rocky Point, Mexico is currently considered safe for travel.
-However, conditions can change rapidly, so it's always a good idea to check official travel advisories and stay updated with local news.
+It's always a good idea to check official travel advisories and stay updated with local news.
 Your safety and well-being should always be your primary concern while traveling.

 -